 - Offers examples of acceptable and unacceptable paraphrases, discusses what common knowledge is.

-- A thorough tutorial on all aspects of plagiarism, including what TO do in addition to what NOT to do.
+- A thorough video tutorial on all aspects of plagiarism.

 - Citation Help, from our library